khuckins/BG3-adventurers-guide-to-tamriel-2e566/Readme.md

 (Imperials), Breton, Nord, Redguard, Altmer, Bosmer, Dunmer, and Orsimer, including some subraces.

-## Racial Traits/Features
+## Features
-These can be found in the Wiki, under the [Races](https://github.com/khuckins/BG3-adventurers-guide-to-tamriel-2e566/wiki/Races) page.
+- Racial traits/features can be found under the [Races](https://github.com/khuckins/BG3-adventurers-guide-to-tamriel-2e566/wiki/Races) page of the Wiki.
+- Birthsign Information can be found under the [Birthsign](https://github.com/khuckins/BG3-adventurers-guide-to-tamriel-2e566/wiki/Birthsigns) page of the Wiki.

 ## Known Issues
 - Nord Northern Hide has no Progression Description